E-STAT/Pokemon_Analysis_AngelHack_July/README.md

 ## Data Preprocessing

+### Data Cleaning

+* Dropped redundant index column
+* Missing/Empty values in "Type2" column replaced with "None"
+* Repeating base names was removed

+### Feature Engineering
+* Added "Cluster" column for each pokemons based on the K-Means Clustering Algorithm
+* Added a new image url gotten from pokemondb.net for better visuals
+* Added a new column to recognize pokemons with secondary type

 ## Insights

 * There are 1194 unique Pokemons.
 Water dominates the primary type while the least represented primary type is flying.